How Do We Know Jesus is the Son of God?

-It will prove helpful to develop the argument by asking and answering six questions.
+It will prove helpful to develop the argument by asking and answering the following questions.

 1. Why Is the Son Greater Than the Angels?

 That is the claim made by Hebrews 1:4: the Son “became as much superior to the angels as the name he has inherited is superior to theirs.”
 The justification of this claim is developed in the following verses.
 The first step is taken in Hebrews 1:5: “For to which of the angels did God ever say, ‘You are my Son; today I have become your Father’?
 Or again, ‘I will be his Father, and he will be my Son’?”

-The problem becomes more acute when we recall that the first of the two quotations, Psalms 2:7, is cited three times in the New Testament, and on each occurrence taken to prove something different.
+The problem becomes more acute when we recall that the first of the two quotations, Psalms 2:7, is cited three times in the New Testament, and on each occurrence is taken to prove something different.
 Here it is taken to prove that Jesus is superior to angels.
 In Hebrews 5:5 the author appeals to the same verse to prove that Jesus did not take on himself the glory of becoming a high priest.
 After all, when Aaron became high priest under the terms of the old covenant, he did not take this honor on himself, but rather was appointed by God (Hebrews 5:4), so when under the terms of the new covenant Jesus becomes high priest, he similarly has to be appointed by God.
 This appointment, the writer to the Hebrews insists, is demonstrated by the quotation from Psalms 2:7: “You are my Son; today I have become your Father.”
 The third and final occurrence of this quotation is found in Acts 13, in Paul’s evangelistic address in the synagogue in Pisidian Antioch.
 Paul introduces the quotation with the words, “What God promised our ancestors he has fulfilled for us, their children, by raising up Jesus.23 As it is written in the second Psalm: ‘You are my son; today I have become your father’” (Acts 13:32-33).